 Here’s a short outline of the highlights that the Pulse 4 boats with:

 - Customized visualizer effect via the app

 - Gesture-controlled synchronization of the light show between Pulse 4 units

 - True stereo playback when paired with a second Pulse 4

 Apparently, Pulse 4 doesn’t uphold NFC blending, which is somewhat of a bummer.
 All things considered, given the thick layering of plastic around the substance of the gadget, and the speakers on the top and base, I don’t know where they could sneak an NFC chip in that would work dependably.
 The remainder of the highlights are pleasant pluses and supplement the all-around great convenience level of the Pulse 4.
 Fortunately, the JBL application has improved since I last utilized it, as it was beforehand to some degree untrustworthy.

 It may not appear to be a ton, however, hello, a speaker is a speaker.
 Inasmuch as I can charge it, I couldn’t care less about frill.
 The link itself is by all accounts of sensible quality, so in the event that you don’t claim some other USB-C links, you likely won’t have to trade this one for some time.

-Heartbeat 4 is an incredibly versatile gathering speaker.
+Pulse 4 is an incredibly versatile gathering speaker.
 It can get really loud, sounds very great at those higher volumes, and has an engaging light-show impact incorporated into it that is shockingly professional.
 While it has a few defects in its high pitch that make it not exactly ideal for basic tuning in, it can serve the function for which it was planned very well.
 It coordinates and surpasses the exhibition of a significant number of its rivals, and with certain decreases in weight and acclimations to the high pitch, it could without much of a stretch remain at the highest point of its group.